perfana/x2i/README.md

 ### Generic
 x2i needs only one argument, the location where to find the results of the testrun.
 In a common scenario you will provide additional arguments for:

+For InfluxDB v1:
 * the address, database, username and password for influxdb

+For InfluxDB v2:
+* the address, bucket, organization, and token for influxdb

+Additionally:
 * the test tool that is used; this can be omitted if gatling is used

 The `--system-under-test` and `--test-environment` arguments could be used, and are required for the Perfana integration